chenyong2github/UnrealEngine/Engine/Plugins/Runtime/NetworkPrediction/readme.txt

 //	Network Prediction Plugin
 // --------------------------------------------------------------------------------------------------------------------

+7-6-2020:

+There are some issues with physics integration in the main branch (IsGameThread ensures).
+We will fix these asap but may take a week due to summer vacations.
+Hold off on using physics with NP until then.

 7-2-2020: Big Update

 This checkin is a large refactor of the NetworkPrediction system.
 We hope this is the last big set of changes, though